sitolam/alass-batch/README.md

-# Linux alass batch generator
+# Linux Alass batch generator
 A linux bash script that uses alass to correct subtitles in batch.

 > [!IMPORTANT]